hanxiaomax/Learncpp_CN/docs/11-15-Pointers-to-pointers-and-dynamic-multidimensional-arrays.md

 This works just like a standard dynamically allocated array, except the array elements are of type “pointer to integer” instead of integer.

-**Two-dimensional dynamically allocated arrays**
+## 二维动态数组

-Another common use for pointers to pointers is to facilitate dynamically allocated multidimensional arrays (see [11.5 -- Multidimensional Arrays](https://www.learncpp.com/cpp-tutorial/multidimensional-arrays/) for a review of multidimensional arrays).
+Another common use for pointers to pointers is to facilitate dynamically allocated multidimensional arrays (see [[11-5-Multidimensional-Arrays|11.5 - 多维数组]] for a review of multidimensional arrays).

 Unlike a two dimensional fixed array, which can easily be declared like this: